How to Memorize Your Wedding Vows

 Listen and Repeat

-After you're familiar with the vows both on paper and as heard through the air, the next step is to start repeating after the tape.
+After you're familiar with the vows both on paper and as heard through the air, the next step is to start repeating after the demo.
 You might re-record it with pauses after each line to give yourself time to repeat them, or you could pause after each line, say the line, and then repeat it.
 See if you can work your way from repeating a few words at a time to repeating entire sentences or phrases.
+Repetition is key.

 Don't just blindly repeat the vows word for word.
 Take your time to understand exactly what you're saying and wrap your head around the nuances of the sentence.
 Rote memorization of word after word is much harder when you don't have the spirit of the words memorized.